Lissy93/dashy/README.md

 > For full details, and other ways you can help out, see: [**Contributing**](./docs/contributing.md)

 If you're using Dashy, and would like to help support it's development, then that would be awesome!
-Contributions of any type, however small are always very much appreciated, and you will be appropriatley credited for your effort.
+Contributions of any type, however small are always very much appreciated, and you will be appropriately credited for your effort.

 Several areas that we need a bit of help with at the moment are:
-- Adding translations - If you speak a second language, help make Dashy availible to non-native English speakers by adding text for you're language
+- Adding translations - Help make Dashy available to non-native English speakers by adding text for you're language
-- Donate a small amount, by [Sponsoring @Lissy93 on GitHub](https://github.com/sponsors/Lissy93) (only if you can afford to), and you'll also recieve some extra perks!
+- Donate a small amount, by [Sponsoring @Lissy93 on GitHub](https://github.com/sponsors/Lissy93) (only if you can afford to), and you'll also receive some extra perks!
-- Community Engagement: Join the discussion, and help answer other users questions, or spread the word by sharing Dashy online or leaving a review / upvote.
+- Community Engagement: Join the [discussion](https://github.com/Lissy93/dashy/discussions), and help answer other users questions, or spread the word by sharing Dashy online
 - Share your dashboard in the [Showcase](https://github.com/Lissy93/dashy/blob/master/docs/showcase.md#dashy-showcase-), to help provide inspiration for others
 - Submit a PR, to add a new feature, fix a bug, update the docs, add a theme or something else